henkbirkholz/draft-birkholz-suit-coswid-manifest/draft-birkholz-suit-coswid-manifest.md

 # SUIT Manifest Resource Data Definition

-The following CDDL can be added to Payload or Evidence Resources as defined by Concise Software Identifiers.
+The following CDDL MUST be added to Payload or Evidence Resources via CDDL extension points in order to express SUIT Manifests in Concise Software Identifiers.

 ~~~ CDDL
 {::include suit-manifest-resource.cddl}